jalilfahimi/ldapcli/README.md

 <br>

 ## Requirements
 This software needs node.js and typescript to work properly.
-If you are using the docker, everything should be fine and you can skip this section.<br />
+If you are using docker, everything should be fine and you can skip this section.<br />
 If the code is compiled and executed manually (not inside a docker container), make sure to install the following:<br /><br />
 node: 15.4.0 or higher<br />
 npm: 7.0.15 or higher<br />